-Mediobanca's BCA could be downgraded if there is a material deterioration in the operating environment leading to a worsening of asset quality and profitability, and reduced loss-absorption capacity.
+Mediobanca's BCA could be downgraded in case of a material deterioration in the operating environment leading to a worsening of its asset quality and profitability, and reduced loss-absorption capacity.
 A downgrade of the BCA could also be triggered by a significant reduction in capitalisation or a material deterioration in liquidity.